Wondering “what is a pallet jack”?

 Some characteristics of manual pallet jacks include:

-Lifting capacities range from 1,000 lbs. to 5,500 lbs, with some going up to 10,000 lbs.
+- Lifting capacities range from 1,000 lbs. to 5,500 lbs., with select models capable of handling loads up to 10,000 lbs.

-Most models don’t lift more than 7.75 inches
+- Most models don’t lift more than 7.75 inches.

 Electric Pallet Jacks